AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 ## How Real Use Monitoring Service data would be beneficial {#how-rum-service-data-is-being-used}

-RUM data would be beneficial for the following purposes:
+Once Adobe supports the exposure of metrics, Real Use Monitoring data can be used for the following purposes:

 * To identify and fix performance bottlenecks for customer sites
 * To streamline automated traffic lookup that includes page views.